tombrookson/game-backend-developer-assignment/README.md

 View Emulator UI at http://127.0.0.1:4000/.
 This will setup the docker environment and start the full firebase emulator in the docker container.

+> [!WARNING]
+> If you get a `exec /usr/bin/serve.sh: no such file or directory` error when the docker container tries to start, check the line endings for the `./infrastructure/scripts/serve.sh` file.
+> This issue can occur when the file is ending in CRLF and not LF.
+If it is CRLF, change to LF.

 Once the above has started, run:

 ```